MagnusOpera/Terrabuild-Playground/README.md

 ## Batch build

-Terrabuild can optimize build when possible.
+Terrabuild can optimize graph to build several projects together when supported; optimizations are enabled by default.
 For example, the .net projects in this workspace can be built in one shot:

 ```mermaid
 flowchart TB